acoatoitgs/cp-trainer/README.md

  - [ ] Add images/decoration on the right side of the login page.
  - [ ] If a user stops the timer and closes the tab the timer will keep adding seconds.
  - [ ] Implement the score tracking mechanic in the contest area.
+ - [ ] Implement alert system
+ - [ ] The frontend needs to be decorated.